vmware/vic-product/docs/user_doc/vic_app_dev/build_app_with_vic.md

     - Update <i>dockerhub_username</i> to your Docker Hub account name
     - Save the modified file with the name `docker-compose.yml`.

-The example below shows the YML file after the modifications:
+The example below shows an excerpt of the YML file after the modifications:

 <pre>
 version: "2"